Spatially Resolved Properties of Extraplanar Diffuse Ionized Gas in NGC$\,$3511 and NGC$\,$3513: Methodology for line profile analysis

-Using \textit{emcee}, for the red data, we fit the [\ion{N}{II}] $\lambda$6583, H$\alpha$, and [\ion{S}{II}] $\lambda$6716, 6731 emission lines at once.
+Using \textit{emcee}, for the red data, we fit the [\ion{N}{II}] $\lambda$6583, H$\alpha$, and [\ion{S}{II}] $\lambda$$\lambda$6716, 6731 emission lines at once.
 We do not include the [\ion{N}{II}] $\lambda$6548 lines due to generally low S/N and contamination by a sky line.
 As the ratio of [\ion{N}{II}] $\lambda$6548 to [\ion{N}{II}] $\lambda$6583 is constant, we do not lose any information by neglecting the [\ion{N}{II}] $\lambda$6548 line and in fact, the fitting quality improves when [\ion{N}{II}] $\lambda$6548 is dropped.
+We also note that the H$\alpha$ and [\ion{N}{II}] lines are always spectrally resolved.
 We probe a 12-dimensional parameter space defined by the broad- and narrow-component velocities, velocity dispersions, and line intensities of the four emission lines.
-Additionally, we experiment with fitting the four emission lines with a single-component model, i.e., an eight-dimensional parameter space defined by four emission line intensities, one velocity, and one velocity dispersion.
+Additionally, we experiment with fitting the four emission lines with a single-component model, i.e., a six-dimensional parameter space defined by four emission line intensities, one velocity, and one velocity dispersion.
 The single-component model corresponds to the physical scenario under which the lines share a common origin and exhibit symmetric profiles (e.g., from \ion{H}{II} regions or planar DIG).
 Similarly, for the blue data, we consider both two-component and single-component models for the observed H$\beta$ and [\ion{O}{III}] $\lambda$5007 lines. [\ion{O}{III}] $\lambda$4959 is not included in the fitting due to the low S/N.

 To determine whether the spectra are better described by a two-component or single-component model, we use the Bayesian Information Criterion (BIC) \citep{BIC}.
 BIC measures the trade-off between model fit and complexity of the model.
 Models with lower BIC values are generally preferred.
 Note that here we compute BIC using only information from H$\alpha$ due to its high S/N. For each H$\alpha$ spectrum, we first compute BIC values for both the two-component fit ($\rm{BIC_{2comp}}$) and the single-component fit ($\rm{BIC_{1comp}}$).
 Then, we calculate $\Delta \rm{BIC} \equiv BIC_{\rm{2comp}} - BIC_{\rm{1comp}}$.
 After visually examining the spectra and the fitting results, we conclude that the two-component model is favored when $\Delta \rm{BIC}$ is $<-5$.
 We show in Figure~\ref{fig:example_spec} three example spectra along with their best-fit two-component models.